minprog/platforms/django/projects/3 mail/index.md

 - Clone your new repository.

-- In your terminal, `cd` into the commerce directory.
+- In your terminal, `cd` into the `project3` directory.

-- Run `python manage.py makemigrations auctions` to make migrations for the `auctions` app.
+- Run `python manage.py makemigrations mail` to make migrations for the `mail` app.

 - Run `python manage.py migrate` to apply migrations to your database.